Elliot-Chan-120/NOCTURNAL/README.md

 # [NOTE]
-# At this point, you should look at the optimized and optima datasets produced...
+# At this point, you should look at the optimized and optima datasets produced in the "predictions" folder...
 # and take note of datasets resulting in 200+ molecules and/or ones with highly complex molecules
 # The downstream module a05_csnodes.py greatly increases in time needed to perform their calculations,
 # which is why I added in the intelligent sampling capabilities to suit the needs of the user / dataset